slnmaas/miR21-Project/readme.md

 # miR21 Project

-This repository contains all R files used to generate the figures for the manuscript “Glioma reprograms microglial cells through extracellular transfer of miR-21” by Erik R Abels, Sybren L.N.
+This repository contains all R files used to generate the figures for the manuscript “Glioblastoma-Associated Microglia Reprogramming Is Mediated by Functional Transfer of Extracellular miR-21” by Erik R Abels, Sybren L.N.
 Maas, Zhiyun Wei, Pike See Cheah, Eric Tai, Christy-Joy Kolsteeg, Sophie Dusoswa, David T. Ting, Joseph El Khoury, Anna M. Krichevsky, Marike L.D.
 Broekman, Xandra O. Breakefield.

-This manuscript has not yet been published.
-Once published a link to the publication will be added to this file.
+This manuscript was published on September 17th 2019 in <a href="https://www.cell.com/cell-reports/fulltext/S2211-1247(19)31076-9" target="_blank">Cell Reports</a>.

 Using these scripts for other scientific projects is encouraged.
 However, if these scripts help the generation of a new manuscript please cite the publication listed above.